AMD-OSX/AMD_Vanilla/README.md

 # Read Me First!
 ### Do not use the Clover Configurator Application.
 It will remove sections from the kernel patches breaking them!

+### Resize bar BIOS option (C.A.M in some x299 bios) is not supported in Clover Bootloader.
+DO NOT USE otherwise system hangs

 Patches are now universal across 15h, 16h, 17h and 19h.

 Core Count patch needs to be modified to boot your system.
 Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.